Online Analytical Processing (OLAP)

 In depth

 OLAP sits at the heart of modern analytics.
-Unlike traditional row-based databases, OLAP stores data in multidimensional structures—often called cubes—that pre-aggregate metrics along various dimensions (for example, time, geography, or product).
+Unlike traditional row-based databases, OLAP stores data in multidimensional structures — called cubes — that pre-aggregate metrics along dimensions such as time, geography, or product, so query results come back fast.

 There are three main OLAP architectures:

-MOLAP (Multidimensional OLAP): Data is stored in proprietary, optimized cube files for rapid query performance.
+• MOLAP (Multidimensional OLAP): Data is stored in optimized cube files purpose-built for speed, giving the fastest query performance.

-ROLAP (Relational OLAP): Leverages a relational database to compute aggregates on the fly, offering flexibility at scale.
+• ROLAP (Relational OLAP): Uses a standard relational database to compute aggregates on the fly, trading some speed for greater flexibility at scale.

-HOLAP (Hybrid OLAP): Combines MOLAP and ROLAP to balance storage efficiency and query speed.
+• HOLAP (Hybrid OLAP): Blends MOLAP and ROLAP, balancing storage efficiency with query performance.

-When you run an OLAP query, the engine accesses pre-calculated aggregates or dynamically computes them, depending on the architecture.
-This design supports complex analyses—like year-over-year growth comparisons or top-performing regions—in milliseconds rather than minutes.
+When you run an OLAP query, the engine either retrieves pre-calculated aggregates or computes them dynamically, depending on the architecture.
+Either way, complex analyses — like year-over-year growth comparisons or identifying top-performing regions — return in milliseconds rather than minutes.

 Pro tip

-When designing OLAP cubes, start with your key business metrics and choose dimensions that align with decision-making priorities.
-Too many dimensions can slow performance; focus on the most critical slices and add others as needed.
+When designing OLAP cubes, start with your key business metrics and choose dimensions that reflect real decision-making needs.
+Too many dimensions can degrade performance, so focus on the most critical ones and expand only as needed.

 Why it matters